42cs/hackathon/README.md

 0. Git Workshop.
 In this repo.

 1. Building a Web Application with Python (Flask) - Link: https://github.com/daylen/cheeper
-  a.
-What the final product is - http://cheeper-demo.herokuapp.com
+  - What the final product is - http://cheeper-demo.herokuapp.com

 2. HTML Workshop - Time/Details TBD.